ShuvoNewaz/Surface-Defect-Detection-Localization/readme.md

 # Surface Defect-detection and Localization using ResNet and Classical Computer Vision

+## Project Environment

+This repository is tested on Ubuntu 22.
 To use this repository, please follow these steps:

+- Make sure [anaconda](https://www.anaconda.com/docs/getting-started/anaconda/install) is installed.
-- Clone this repository or download as a zip
+- Clone this repository or download as a zip.
 - Make sure your system has Anaconda installed.
 Open a terminal to the root directory and enter the following command:
 `conda env create -f environment.yml`
 This will create a conda environment with the required libraries.